 The RWJF also funded a comprehensive evaluation of its 11 TNH programs.
 The results indicated that involvement in a TNH increased nursing students’ perceptions of LTC homes as a more attractive career choice and also increased professional competencies (Barnett et al., 2011).
 In addition, residents experienced fewer transfers to acute care hospitals, had an improved functional status and reported higher satisfaction (Lipsitz, 1995).

 There have been several international applications of the TNH movement originally conceived in the United States, including Australia, Norway, the Netherlands and recently, Canada.
-A comprehensive review of these programs (Barnett et al., 2011) has uncovered a number of lessons and core features for success and core features for success (see Table 2).
+A comprehensive review of these programs (Barnett et al., 2011) has uncovered a number of lessons and core features for success (see Table 2).
 At the same time, successful application of the TNHs varies with local contexts, the expertise brought by the collaborating organizations, and the needs of students, organizations, and residents.

 The learning from these TNH programs as context-based learning environments has informed and influenced our work at Conestoga College and Schlegel Villages in creating our Living Classroom.
 The LC takes the best of those experiences and tailors it to our environment in Ontario, Canada.
-A key feature is the focus on workforce development versus research.
+A key difference is our focus on workforce development versus research.